Japan National Route 42

 National Route 42 (国道42号, Kokudō yonjūni-gō), also called Kumano Kaidō or Tropical Route is a national highway connecting Hamamatsu, Shizuoka and Wakayama, Wakayama in Japan.
 Part of the route requires crossing Ise Bay on the Ise-wan Ferry.
 It is the 8th longest national highway in Japan.

 Route data

 The total length on the main road is 487.2km(307.2 miles).
-However, by factoring in the overlapped section (33.4km/20.8 miles) and the sea crossing(19.8km/12.3 miles)the total distance becomes 540.3km(335.7miles).
-At the origin Hamamatsu, the route starts overlapped with Route 1 and, is a junction to route 257 and 300.
-The route passes though the cities of Tahara, Toba, Ise, Matsusaka, Owase, Kumano, Shingū, Tanabe, and Gobō.
+However, by factoring in the overlapped section (33.4 km/20.8 miles) and the sea crossing(19.8 km/12.3 miles)the total distance becomes 540.3 km(335.7miles).
+At the origin Hamamatsu, the route starts overlapped with Route 1 and, is a junction with route 257 and 300.
+The route passes through the cities of Tahara, Toba, Ise, Matsusaka, Owase, Kumano, Shingū, Tanabe, and Gobō.
 At the terminus Wakayama, there is a junction with national route 24 and 26.